Gaspard--/Ultra-Ninja-VS-Falling-Zombies-II/README.md

 ## Story

-After some long years of meditation under the Space Waterfall of Knowledge, your favorite Ultra-Ninja is back and ready for action !
+After some long years of meditation under the Space Waterfall of Knowledge, your favorite Ultra-Ninja is back and ready for action!
 Ken leads the Resistance against the Zombie invasion and will protect his fellow villagers with everything he got.
-The New Hope of humanity starts now ...
+The New Hope of humanity starts now...

 ## Gameplay

 * Tutorial in-game for the controls
-* You have to protect your ever growing village from the falling zombies : don't let the plague spread !
+* You have to protect your ever growing village from the falling zombies, don't let the plague spread!
 * Pay attention to the villagers, they aren't insensitive to your hits.
-* High-five your buddies for bombs and ultimates !
+* High-five your buddies for bombs and ultimates!

 ## Developers
 * [David Zeng](https://github.com/Arcsz)